Glimmering Gilded Agate Slice Tassel Ornament

 It’s time for our annual Ornament Exchange!
-This year I made my Hope Haas of Hopes Crafty Niche, my ornament exchange partner, this gorgeous Gilded Agate Slice Tassel Ornament for her tree!
+This year I made Hope Haas of Hopes Crafty Niche, my ornament exchange partner, this gorgeous Gilded Agate Slice Tassel Ornament for her tree!
+For more fun holiday ideas see my Christmas page.

 Agate slices are a pretty popular item in home decor this year.
 They are available in lots of different colors and shades.
 What I found though is the colored ones are dyed with pigment.
 Some review said that the color can come off if they get wet.
 Funny thing, Amazon sells sliced agates made as drink coasters!
 Hello, they get wet.
 The dye can come off on your table.
 Yuck!
 With that in mind, I opted for the natural colored slices for my exchange partner Hope.